RedPenguin101/Notes_Clojure/Notes2.md

 (def slightly-cheap? (partial cheaper-than 5.99))
 ```

+## Complement
 * `complement` produces a function that returns the negation of another function `(def not-adventure? (complement adventure?))`
-* `every-pred` ands multiple predicate functions together

 # Anonymous functions / function literals
 * `#()`
 * Denote arguments with `%1` (or just `%` if only one), `%2` etc.
 * Or `(fn [] stuff)`

 # Recursion

 ## Loops
 * All looping done through recursion: calling the function within the function
-* Should very rarely have to use it, there are higher level functions
+* Should very rarely have to use loop explicitly, there are higher level functions that implement it
 * But syntax is:

 ```clj